Romy Gill leads a band of 9 female chefs cooking a feast in aid of Action Against Hunger

-On the evening of 4th October, Borough Market will open its doors to 150 guests for a seven-course meal from the Severn Sisters—a group of 11 hugely talented female chefs who’ve banded together to cook up a multicultural feast, in aid of Action Against Hunger and in celebration of local produce, female cheffing talent and the joys of coming together over food.
+On the evening of 4th October, Borough Market will open its doors to 150 guests for a delicious meal from the Severn Sisters—a group of 9 hugely talented female chefs who’ve banded together to cook up a multicultural feast, in aid of Action Against Hunger and in celebration of local produce, female cheffing talent and the joys of coming together over food.

 Organiser Romy Gill (pictured above), chef-patron of Romy’s Kitchen in Bristol, will be joined in the kitchen by:

 —Zoe Adjonyoh of the Brixton-based Zoe’s Ghana Kitchen